Pelikantapeten/p3-dad-jokes/README.md

 Text to describe the purpose

-A live version of the project can be found here: LINK
+A live version of the project can be found here: https://dad-jokes-1.herokuapp.com/

 # Table of Content